sumitgouthaman/morse-code-trainer/README.md

 - Morse to Character practice mode
 - Sound to Character practice mode
 - Learn mode interface

+The animated GIFs cycle through all screens with 1-second timing, perfect for README demonstrations and social media.

 ## TODO
 - Make PWA